AlexNeugroschl/JAX_Risk_Engine/docs/instruments/european-swaptions.md

   matters.
 - **The underlying swap's own accrual start date `T_start`.**

-**A bug this distinction caught during development.** An earlier version of this module assumed `T_start` always equals `T0` — true only for a swaption with no `forward_start` (where the 2-day spot lag and the "exercise lag" happen to coincide), but false for any genuinely forward-starting swaption, where `T_start` is 2 business days *after* `T0`, not equal to it.
-That assumption showed up as an ~1% NPV mismatch against `ORE.JamshidianSwaptionEngine` for a forward-starting test case — traced down to the fact that the underlying's floating leg doesn't redeem its notional exactly at `T0`, but at `T_start`, which is a real (if small) discount factor away, not an identity.
-See [the mathematics section below](#why-t_start-matters-the-floating-legs-notional-timing) and `tests/test_european_swaption.py::TestAgainstOREJamshidianEngine::test_matches_ore_forward_starting` for the regression coverage.
+**Why this distinction matters.** `T_start` equals `T0` only for a swaption with no `forward_start` (where the 2-day spot lag and the "exercise lag" happen to coincide); for any genuinely forward-starting swaption, `T_start` is 2 business days *after* `T0`, not equal to it.
+The underlying's floating leg doesn't redeem its notional exactly at `T0`, but at `T_start`, which is a real (if small) discount factor away, not an identity — getting this wrong produces an ~1% NPV mismatch against `ORE.JamshidianSwaptionEngine` for a forward-starting swaption.
+See
+[the mathematics section below](#why-t_start-matters-the-floating-legs-notional-timing) and `tests/test_european_swaption.py::TestAgainstOREJamshidianEngine::test_matches_ore_forward_starting`
+for the regression coverage.